wp-plugins/alo-easymail/readme.txt

 * now you can send to a huge number or recipients: it uses a ajax long polling engine to create recipient list
 * some action and filter hooks useful for developer

+**Before upgrading from v.1 to v.2, note that:**

+* About subscribers and mailing lists: in v.2 the delimiter used in database changed.
+If in `Newletters > Subscribers` screen you cannot see the link between subscribers and lists, the automatic update didn’t work.
+So you can make it manually using this query in your database: `UPDATE wp_easymail_subscribers SET lists = REPLACE( lists, '_', '|');`
+* About templates, now plugin uses standard post table.
+So you cannot see your templates anymore, but they are always stored in database, in <em>wp_easymail_sendings</em> table (table now not used): sorry but you have to recover them manually.
+Old stats are stored in <em>wp_easymail_trackings</em> (table now not used).

 Plugin links: [homepage](http://www.eventualo.net/blog/wp-alo-easymail-newsletter/) | [guide](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-guide/) | [faq](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-faq/) | [for developers](http://www.eventualo.net/blog/easymail-newsletter-for-developers/) | [forum](http://www.eventualo.net/forum/) | [news](http://www.eventualo.net/blog/category/alo-easymail-newsletter/)

 **Internationalization**